-When naming movie folders and files, there are certain exclusions to be aware of which could affect your ability to successfully organize your library.
+When naming movie folders and files, there are specific exclusions that could affect your ability to successfully organize your library.

 First, Plex will automatically ignore certain types of files and folders.

-Plex does not currently support the use of IMG, ISO, Video_TS, and other “disk image” video formats.
+Plex does not currently support IMG, ISO, Video_TS, and other “disk image” video formats.

 If you have movies in this format that you want to use with Plex, you will first need to convert them to a compatible format.

 You can convert disk image formats by remuxing the content, which retains the full quality of the video’s original source.
-Or you can transcode the content to create files that typically range from 500MG to 15GB.
+Or you can transcode the content to create files ranging from 500MG to 15GB.

 - Best Android TV Box For Canada (Updated for 2023) - May 15, 2023